bcoe/sandcastle/README.md

 script.run();
 ```

-Run functions independently
+Exporting Multiple Functions
 ------------------------

-To call functions independently you can create a script file (which follows the module pattern) and run them separately.
+Rather than main, you create a script file that exports multiple methods.
 _Notice that one extra parameter `methodName` is available within the callback functions._

 ```javascript